No of people | Price per person |

 We'll conclude the day at a local teahouse, refuelling and preparing for the next day's adventure.

-We'll start our day by soaking in the breathtaking scenery.
-After a delicious breakfast, we'll resume our trek to Dingboche.
-The journey itself is an adventure, taking us through lush forests of pine and rhododendron trees.
+The journey itself is an adventure, taking us through lush pine and rhododendron forests.
 We'll descend to the charming village of Deboche, cross a bridge, and then begin our ascent.
-Along the way, we'll encounter colourful chortens, spinning prayer wheels, and yaks grazing in the green fields.

 Finally, we'll arrive at Dingboche, a peaceful Sherpa settlement.
 This picturesque village offers comfortable teahouses and breathtaking views of Mount Lhotse, making it the perfect place to spend the night.